 Rather than just talking about weight and exercise, Evans suggests discussing why a healthy body is important.
 Explain how we need calcium for bones, protein for energy and grains for alertness.

-“Parents should exercise themselves, exercise with their children, and help kids find their own fitness passions,” Thom says.
-Her children already reflect this healthy philosophy.
+Thom adds, “Parents should exercise themselves, exercise with their children, and help kids find their own fitness passions."

 Kids don’t move much at school, Johnson says, so parents need to provide opportunities at home.
 Parents who are not in the habit of exercising should reflect on why they don’t, and think about ways to encourage family fun and bonding through movement.